Blog

 In this evolving environment, labs need to partner with laboratory information system vendors that offer flexible, scalable pricing.
 A rigid, one-size-fits-all pricing model can be inefficient, wasteful, and ultimately counterproductive, limiting a lab’s ability to respond quickly and adapt effectively.

-Key Pathology Lab Software Feature #4: Laboratory Billing/Lab RCM
+Key Pathology Lab Software Feature #4: Laboratory Billing/Lab Revenue Cycle Management

 Claims processing is one of the most labor-intensive aspects of laboratory billing, often slowing down operations and increasing costs.
-To address this, the best LIS software platforms now include fully integrated lab billing functionality as part of a complete LIS lab informatics solution.
+To address this, the best laboratory information system software platforms now include fully integrated lab billing functionality as part of a complete informatics solution.

-The gold standard in today’s laboratory information systems is “no-touch” billing—automated workflows that verify patient demographics and insurance eligibility at the time of registration.
+The gold standard in today’s laboratory information system marketplace is “no-touch” lab billing—automated workflows that verify patient demographics and insurance eligibility at the time of registration.
 This real-time data validation accelerates the RCM process for both payers and clients, streamlines operations, and boosts cash flow.

 Automating the laboratory billing process enables testing organizations to minimize errors, reduce administrative expenses, speed up reimbursements, and allocate working capital more efficiently.